 - maintain emergency contact and beneficiary details (which involves Hyatt holding information on those you nominate in this respect); and

-- comply with applicable laws (e.g. health and safety), including judicial or administrative orders regarding individual employees (e.g., garnishments, child support payments).
+- comply with applicable laws (e.g., health and safety), including judicial or administrative orders regarding individual employees (e.g., garnishments or child support payments).

-There are Closed Circuit Television (CCTV) cameras in operation within and around our hotels and other premises, which are used for the following purposes:
+There are Closed Circuit Television (CCTV) cameras in operation within and around our hotels and other premises, which, depending on the respective country and applicable laws, may be used for the following purposes:

 - to prevent and detect crime;